ozten/TLD.js/README.md

 # After Kickstarter
-Again, the governance committee would figure out how to make care and feeding of TLD.js sustainable and low maintence.
+Again, the governance committee would figure out how to make care and feeding of TLD.js sustainable and low maintenance.
 This is not a for-profit venture.
 The Kick Starter is only to raise enough funds to navigate the unknown waters of securing our TLD.

 ``.js`` domains will be  as inexpensive as possible.
 We'll figure out a way to reward everyone who helped us secure this TLD.

 # Who will run this?
-[I](http://github.com/ozten) and the signers below, offer to volunteer our time to organize this applicaiton process.
+[I](http://github.com/ozten) and the signers below, offer to volunteer our time to organize this application process.
 If we get it, we'll create a governance committee to figure how to best steward this beast.

 An early suggestion would be getting under Mozilla.org's non-profit umbrella, but the we can